Childhood Cancer

 I am beyond excited to share what Alice & Wonder called their “most important sweatshirt of the year” with you!
 The More Than Four collection benefits childhood cancer research because less than 4% of government funding for cancer goest toward our children.
-I decided on You Are Magic because all children are magic, and all children deserve to get to live that magic. $10 from each sweatshirt goes directly to our Alex’s Lemonade Stand fundraiser for childhood cancer research.
-And today – Friday, September 30, 10% of ALL of Alice & Wonder’s sales both in-store and online will be donated to our fundraiser.
-It feels so meaningful to launch during Childhood Cancer Awareness Month, exactly two months after my daughter rang the bell, marking the end of over 2 years of cancer treatment.
+I decided on You Are Magic.
+Why?
+Because all children are magic, and all children deserve to get to live that magic. $10 from each sweatshirt goes directly to our Alex’s Lemonade Stand fundraiser.
+Those funds fund childhood cancer research and help families in treatment.
+It feels so meaningful to launch during Childhood Cancer Awareness Month.
+Exactly two months after my daughter rang the bell, marking the end of over 2 years of cancer treatment.
 With the holidays coming and a new season upon us, I can’t think of a better time (or reason) to shop!

 A New Collaboration for Childhood Cancer Research